devamitbera/magento2-add-cms-pages-to-menu/README.md

-Magento2 add a cms page link to menu and add a Custom page link to menu
+Magento2 add a cms page link to menu and add a Custom page link  and  external links to menu
 ========================